radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 >[!warning]
 >This connector type does not detect delete operations.
 If you have a need to detect delete operations from the database, you should choose a different connector type.

-1. From the Main Control Panel > Global Sync Tab, select the topology on the left.
+1. From the Classic Control Panel > Synchronization Tab, select the topology on the left.
 1. On the right, select the sync pipeline to configure.
 1. Select a Capture component and the configuration displays.
 1. Select **DB Timestamp** from the **Connector Type** drop-down list.